ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/morelikethis.dotnet.markdown

 ## Setup

-In order to work, MoreLikeThis requires access to the text in the index, therefore, the index being queried needs to [store](../../indexes/storing-data-in-index) the fields or store the [term vectors](../../indexes/using-term-vectors) for those fields.
+In order to work, MoreLikeThis requires access to the text in the index.
+Therefore, the index being queried needs to [store](../../indexes/storing-data-in-index) the fields or store the [term vectors](../../indexes/using-term-vectors) for those fields.

 {CODE more_like_this_4@Indexes\Querying\MoreLikeThis.cs /}

 ## Basic Usage

-MoreLikeThis has many defaults already set, and the simplest mode will satisfy the majority of the usage scenarios.
+MoreLikeThis has many defaults already set and the simplest mode will satisfy the majority of the usage scenarios.

 {CODE-TABS}
 {CODE-TAB:csharp:Query more_like_this_1@Indexes\Querying\MoreLikeThis.cs /}